 - 1.13 A number of other documents have been prepared to accompany the Neighbourhood Plan.
-We are obliged to produce a: - Consultation Statement - Basic Conditions Statement - 1.14 The Consultation Statement must satisfy the requirements of the Neighbourhood Planning Regulations 2012, Part 5 section 15, and provide a document which: - a) contains details of the persons and bodies who were consulted about the proposed neighbourhood development plan; - b) explains how they were consulted; - c) summarises the main issues and concerns raised by the persons consulted; and - d) describes how these issues and concerns have been considered and, where relevant, addressed in the proposed neighbourhood development plan. - 1.15 The Basic Conditions Statement must be submitted alongside the Neighbourhood Plan.
+We are obliged to produce a: - Consultation Statement - Basic Conditions Statement - 1.14 The Consultation Statement must satisfy the requirements of the Neighbourhood Planning Regulations 2012, Part 5 section 15, and provide a document which: a) contains details of the persons and bodies who were consulted about the proposed neighbourhood development plan;

+b) explains how they were consulted;

+c) summarises the main issues and concerns raised by the persons consulted; andd) describes how these issues and concerns have been considered and, where relevant addressed in the proposed neighbourhood development plan.

+- 1.15 The Basic Conditions Statement must be submitted alongside the draft Neighbourhood Plan.
 We are required to demonstrate how our Plan meets the Basic Conditions set out in paragraph 8(2) of Schedule 4B to the Town and Country Planning Act 1990 as applied to neighbourhood plans by section 38A of the Planning and Compulsory Purchase Act 2004 (see para.
-1.4 of this Plan). - 1.16 The Plan has been subject to testing to help determine its positive or negative impacts on the social, environmental and economic character of the neighbourhood area.
-A 'screening opinion' on the environmental effects of the Plan and its policies was sought from Teignbridge District Council and we were informed that "there will not be any significant effects arising from the Ide Neighbourhood Development Plan that are not covered in the Strategic Environmental Assessment and Habitats Regulation Assessment of the Teignbridge District Local Plan 2016-2033.
-As such it is the opinion of Teignbridge District Planning Authority that the Ide Neighbourhood Development Plan does not require a full SEA to be undertaken" 3.
+1.4 of this Plan). - 1.16 The Neighbourhood Plan is subject to testing as it is developed to help determine its positive or negative impact on the social, environmental and economic character of the neighbourhood area.
+If significant environmental effects are identified as likely, an environmental report must be prepared in accordance with paragraphs (2) and (3) of regulation 12 of the Environmental Assessment of Plans and Programmes Regulations 2004.
+A 'screening opinion' on the environmental effects of the draft Plan and its policies was sought from Teignbridge District Council.
+We have been informed by the local planning authority that the Pre-Submission Version of the Ide Neighbourhood Plan "is unlikely there will be any significant effects arising from the Ide Neighbourhood Development Plan that were not covered in the Strategic Environmental Assessment and Habitats Regulation Assessment of the Teignbridge District Local Plan 2016-2033.
+As such it is the opinion of Teignbridge District Planning Authority that the 1st Consultation Draft Ide Neighbourhood Development Plan does not require a full SEA to be undertaken"3.
 During the initial screening process, Historic England expressed the opinion that the site subject to Policy IDE05 "may have a significant role in defining the setting of the Conservation Area.... and development may unwittingly cause harm to the significance of the Conservation Area as a designated heritage asset"4.
-We have endeavoured to address these concerns in the final document.
+We have endeavoured to address these concerns in drafting the policy.